-If you’ve been following along, you know that we’ve been working on giving the exterior of our home a little face lift with a brand new paint job.
+If you’ve been following along, you know that we’ve been working on giving the exterior of our home a little facelift with a brand new paint job.

-Alternatively, you can paint your garage door the same color of your exterior paint color and even an accent color (like I did with my fun front door color!)
+Alternatively, you can paint your garage door the same color as your exterior paint color and even an accent color (like I did with my fun front door color!).

 Related – Other Exterior Painting Posts:

 - 15 Things You Need For Painting Exterior of House

 - 9 Things To Do Before You Paint The Exterior Of Your Home

 - Choosing Front Door Paint Colors (& How To Paint A Door)